COEX

 COEX is a convention and exhibition center located in Samseong-dong, Gangnam District, Seoul, South Korea.
-COEX is a portmanteau of 'COvention' and 'EXhibition'.
+COEX is a portmanteau of 'COnvention' and 'EXhibition'.

 COEX is serviced by Samseong station on line 2 and Bongeunsa station on line 9 of the Seoul Subway.
 The 836-meter (914-yard) section of sidewalk along Yeongdong Boulevard from exit No. 5 of Samseong station on to exit No. 7 of Bongeunsa Station is designated as a smoke-free zone by the Seoul Metropolitan Government.